Ways to reduce paper reliance through technology

 ...is your purse or wallet overflowing with receipts?
 Receipt clutter is almost always caused by either not having a process for handling receipts or having a process you don't use because the method is inconvenient, poorly designed, or not the best process for your needs...

-For example, I used to always select "printed receipt" to see my bank balance from an ATM.
-But as soon as I viewed the balance, I posted it through the slot in the metal "Receipts" bin.
+For example, I always selected "printed receipt" to see my bank balance from an ATM.
+But as soon as I viewed the balance, I shoved it through the choked slot in the metal bin.
 From the state of the overstuffed receipts bin, I’d hazard a guess that most of us do the same.
-After seeing the mess of receipts poking out of the bin, I made a conscious decision to select "balance displayed on screen" instead.
-One less thing to put in the wallet.
+After seeing the mess of receipts poking out of the bin, I made a conscious decision to select balance displayed on screen instead—one less thing to put in the wallet.

 Another thing that usually hangs around in my wallet is the humble shopping list.
 Not any more.
 Those of us with smartphones have no excuse for using paper lists anymore.

-Google Keep now features a Share List option where you can collaborate on lists with other people: lists like your Shopping List.
+Google Keep now features a Share List option to collaborate on lists with other people: lists like your Shopping List.
 You can even run separate lists for different supermarkets or chain stores if you know an item can only be purchased from one shop.
-And when you pass the shop, you can choose whether Google Keep notifies you with a geo-fence notification.
-Tick off the items as you take them off the shelf and you won’t have to carry a pen with you either.
+And when you pass the shop, you can choose whether Google Keep notifies you with a geofence notification.
+Mark off the items as you take them off the shelf, and you won’t have to carry a pen with you either.

 How about when you need to collect an item that requires a reference number?
-Put it in your phone as a Google Keep item, or just in the notepad on your device.
-No need to use a sticky note that is only going to become wedged in your wallet or purse and stick to stuff.
+Put it in your phone as a Google Keep item or just in the notepad on your device.
+There is really no need to use a sticky note that will only become wedged in your wallet or purse and stick to stuff.

-A quick twitter poll uncovered a number of other excellent solutions to reduce your wallet bloat:
+A quick Twitter poll uncovered several other excellent solutions to reduce your wallet bloat: